Craving a snack? Try this curry puff-inspired Stuffed Prata using instant frozen pratas: crispy, flavourful, and oh-so-easy to make!

 Key Ingredients for Stuffed Prata

-- Frozen Pratas: These thin, flaky Indian flatbreads are a staple in many Asian households.
+- Frozen Pratas: These thin, flaky Indian flatbreads are a staple in many Asian households… I always have a frozen pack in my fridge at all times!
 They’re typically made with flour, water, and oil, then frozen for convenience.

-- Curry mince chicken filling: A delicious mixture of ground chicken, aromatic spices, and veggies, all cooked to perfection.
+- Curry mince chicken filling: A delicious mixture of ground chicken, aromatic spices, and veggies for extra nutrition and to fill it up.
+This is epok-epok or curry puff-inspired, using very minimal ingredients but still pack a flavour punch!

 Key Steps to Making Stuffed Prata